 I would be lying if I said I was excited to see this temple.

-No disrespect, they are all impressive and beautiful, but after visiting many Hindu temples in Bali, I was starting to feel like they all looked the same.
-Why did I still visit Prambanan?
-Well, because I read the legend behind it on the internet and got curious.
+No disrespect, they are all impressive and beautiful, but after visiting many Hindu temples in Bali, it was starting to feel like they all looked the same.
+But I came here for the legend which I read in the internet.

-It starts with Bandawasa, a strong warrior from Pengging.
-He was tasked by his King to conquer a nearby kingdom called Prambanan.
+Bndawasa, a strong warrior from Pengging was tasked by the King of Pegging to conquer a nearby kingdom called Prambanan.

-Armed with his Bandung (a club) and his army, they set out to attack the troops in Prambanan, killing their King in the process.
-After achieving victory, the King of Pengging rewarded Bandawasa with the kingdom he had conquered.
+Armed with a Bandung (club) and an army, he set out to attack the troops in Prambanan, killing their King in the process.
+After achieving victory, the King rewarded Bandawasa with the kingdom he had conquered.

 He fell in love with the princess named Rara Jonggrang, the daughter of the late King of Prambanan.
-He asked for her hand in marriage, but she wasn't going to make it easy for killing her father.
+He asked for her hand in marriage, but she wasn’t happy about him killing her father.

 Knowing he was far stronger, she came up with a plan.
 She gave him a condition to build a thousand temples and two wells in one night.
 If he succeeded, she would accept the marriage.

 Bandawasa summoned spirits to help him build the temples.
 And soon the night was nearly over.
-The princess, who was quietly observing his progress, became worried that her plan didn't work.
+The princess, who was quietly observing his progress, became worried that her plan wouldn’t work.

-She came up with another idea.
-She asked her maids to burn some hay.
+She came up with another idea, asking her maids to burn some hay.
 From a distance, the glow of the fire imitated the rising sun, and this tricked the roosters into crowing.